The Taking of Pelham One Two Three (1974 film): Filming locations

 Shaw's biographer John French reported, "There were rats everywhere and every time someone jumped from the train, or tripped over the lines, clouds of black dust rose into the air, making it impossible to shoot until it had settled.
 It was stiflingly hot and the noise from the frequent trains braking on the approach to the nearby Hoyt-Schermerhorn Station was deafening.
-At the end of a day’s work actors and crew alike emerged looking as though they had been mining for coal."
+At the end of a day’s work, actors and crew alike emerged looking as though they had been mining for coal."

 According to Backstage, the filmmakers were the first to use a "flash" process developed by Movielabs to bring out detail when shooting with low light in the tunnel.
 The process reportedly increased film speed by two stops.
 It allowed the filmmakers to use fewer lights and generators, and cut five days out of the schedule.

 At least two R22 trains portrayed Pelham 123.
 As it enters the 28th Street station, the head car is labeled 7339.
 However, in an early scene at Grand Central, 7339 is seen on the express track across the platform.
 Later, after being cut from the rest of the train, the head car is labeled 7434.

 After two months in the tunnel, production moved to Filmways Studios at 246 East 127th Street in East Harlem, where a replica of the Transit Authority's Brooklyn control center was constructed.

 The exterior street scenes above the hijacked subway train were filmed at the subway entrance at 28th and Park Avenue South in Manhattan.
 The mayor's residence, Gracie Mansion, was used for exteriors.
-Wave Hill, a nineteenth-century mansion overlooking the Hudson River in Riverdale, the Bronx, was used for the interior scenes set in Gracie Mansion.
+Wave Hill, a nineteenth-century mansion overlooking the Hudson River in Riverdale, Bronx, was used for the interior scenes set in Gracie Mansion.